 But nothing is impossible at The Fleece.

-Pat walked into the recovery room, after having just left his son Rob from their little talk.
+Pat walked into the recovery room after leaving his son Rob from their little talk.

 "How are our patients coming?", Pat asked.

-A man, dressed in regular clothing with no identification on his being, stood over the monitors keeping an eye on the three men.
+A man dressed in regular clothing with no identification stood over the monitors, keeping an eye on the three men.

 "They are progressing.
 No surprise, the one shot through the head is taking considerably less time to heal than the other two", replied the monitor tech.